Physician Partnership Agreements: Structuring Key Provisions

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will guide healthcare counsel on structuring physician partnership agreements used for group practices and other ventures.
+This CLE course will guide healthcare counsel on structuring physician partnership agreements used for group practices and other ventures.
 The panel will examine the key considerations physicians should evaluate as well as the key business and practice provisions that outline the terms of the relationship.
 The program will also briefly discuss Section 199A and implications for physician partnerships.

 - Considerations when contemplating physician partnerships